MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Navigation events

-With `NavigationStarting` and the other navigation events, the app can be informed of the state of navigations<!--TODO: define 'navigations', a navigation--> in WebView2.
+With `NavigationStarting` and the other navigation events, the app can be informed of the state of navigational<!--TODO: define 'navigations', a navigation--> in WebView2.
+A _navigation_ is the process for loading a new URL.

 See also:
 * [Navigation events for WebView2 apps](navigation-events.md)